LambdaGaming/GChroma/README.md

 # About
  GChroma is a link between Garry's Mod and Razer Synapse.
 It allows developers to integrate Chroma support into their addons through Lua.
 The module is available for Windows x86 and Windows x64.
-The Lua documentation can be found [here](https://github.com/LambdaGaming/GChroma/blob/main/doc.md) and some examples can be found [here.](https://github.com/LambdaGaming/GChroma/tree/main/Addons)
+The Lua documentation can be found [here](https://github.com/LambdaGaming/GChroma/blob/main/doc.md) and some examples can be found [here](https://github.com/LambdaGaming/GChroma_Player_Module) and [here.](https://github.com/LambdaGaming/GChroma_Lua_Base)

 &nbsp;